ArnaldoTrujillo/castorflex-blog/source/_posts/2012-11-20-introduction-to-the-monkey-runner-tool-2.md

 Hi everyone welcome and in my blog for this post dedicated to Monkey Runner ([Introduction by Google here][1]).
 This post could be the extension of the first, which one was about Monkey ([link here][2]).

 This post won’t be a course but an introduction, because the aim is to discover by yourself how much this tool can be powerful.
 Monkey Runner is a tool which let the developer create programs which control the connected device/emulator.These programs will be developed in Python, and can install, launch and manipulate apps, and take screenshots.
 This is what we need to complete a Ant script which could build and sign the app for example.
-Indeed, if you have many applications, automate builds/tests, etc. becomes very interesting in order to gain time.. and also because letting the computer to do all the job is pretty exciting!
+Indeed, if you have many applications, automate builds/tests, etc. becomes very interesting in order to gain time... and also because letting the computer to do all the job is pretty exciting!
 <!-- more -->
 Stop talking, and let’s go.
 The API is contained in three modules which are: